This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 If you’re pregnant, plan to become pregnant, or aren’t satisfied with your previous childbirth experiences, you might be frantically googling this question at all hours of the night.
 To put it simply, the answer is to fully give in and trust your body.

-When I told people I was planning on delivering at a birth center without pain medication, the general consensus was that I was an insane person.
-Reactions ranged from “I could never,” to “we’ll see, good luck with that!”
+When I told people I was planning on delivering at a birth center without pain medication, their general reactions were bewilderment and shock.
+Responses ranged from “I could never,” to “We’ll see, good luck with that!”.
 Most of us do not believe in our natural, instinctual capability to give birth, because it’s generally thought of as a medical ordeal rather than a natural one.
-But, the truth is, all women are designed to give birth, and we all deserve to have an ecstatic birth experience!
+But, the truth is, humans are designed to give birth, and we all deserve to have an ecstatic birth experience!

 Education can significantly boost our confidence and is readily available in the form of books, documentaries like “Orgasmic Birth: the Best Kept Secret,” and birth classes like Hypno-birthing or Bradley.